eic/scavenger-hunt/_episodes/02-tasks_1_3.md

 Information on browsing and copying files from simulation campaigns is outlined in [this tutorial](https://eic.github.io/tutorial-analysis/01-introduction/index.html).
 Further information on the campaigns can be found on the [production working group](https://eic.github.io/epic-prod/) pages.

+From above, you will access the campaign files in MM=XX/4 in the year 2025.
+This will follow the format 25.MM.0.

 > Exercise:
+> - Download the file /volatile/eic/EPIC/RECO/25.MM.0/epic_craterlake/EXCLUSIVE/UCHANNEL_PI0/18x275/pi0_18x275_uChannel_Q2of0to10_hiDiv.01YY.eicrecon.edm4eic.root (replacing MM and YY with the numbers you obtained above)
-> - Download FILE from the CAMPAIGN.
-Find out how many events are in this file.
+> - How many VertexBarrelHits are there in this file?
+This number is BB and will be needed for the next task.
-> - The number of events in this file are your second clue!
 {: .challenge}

 # Task 3 - Differences Between Event Generators